 Here are 7 reasons why Facebook causes relationship problems:

 - Spending too much time on Facebook can cause relationship problems.
 Needless to say, this can cause your partner to get jealous.
 Especially if you are commenting on your friends photos and status all day, rather than spending quality time with your partner.
 Also, this can allow an ex to see you on Facebook.
-If your partner would like to spend time with you, and you are on Facebook.
-Your partner will feel left out.
-If you feel like you have to respond to Facebook right away, then this could be a problem.
-Your partner wants to feel like a priority in your life, don’t let Facebook get in the way.
+If your partner would like to spend time with you, and you are on Facebook your partner will feel left out.
+If you feel like you have to respond to Facebook right away, this will cause a problem.
+Your partner wants to feel like a priority in your life, don't let Facebook get in the way.

 - Oversharing can cause BIG arguments.
 A lot of people want to share the good times in their life on Facebook.
 This can be fine, most of the time.
-But, some people may see this as self-indulgent or tacky.
+But, some people may see this as self indulgent or tacky.
 Also, some people like to share more than others.
-This is a good time to have a conversation with your partner about social media.
-Your partner may not be as excited to share on Facebook as you.
+This is a good time to have a conversation with your partner about social medial.
+Your partner may not be as excited to share on Facebook as you are.
 Or, only want certain things shared.
-It’s alright to have differences about sharing on Facebook.
+It's alright to have differences about wanting to share on Facebook.
 But, try to come to a compromise on this.
 That way no one gets their feelings hurt.

-- Spending time on Facebook while in bed, can put a damper on intimacy and affect sleep.
-We’ve all been there.
+- Spending time of Facebook while in bed, can put a damper on intimacy and cause sleep deprivation.
+We've all been there.
 You just want to check on one more friend.
 This of course, leads to checking on more friends and posts.
-The next thing you know an hour has gone by.
+The next thing you know, an hour has gone by.
 You look over at your partner and he is fast asleep.
 Although, you feel wide awake.
 Even though you need to get up early the next day.
 Before bed, can be a great time to reconnect with your partner.
-If this continues to happen, he will begin to feel left out and resentful.
+If this continues to happen, he will begin to feel left out.

 - Past photos of you with your ex.
-Yes, those photos are still out there.
+These photos are still out there.
 This means there is the possibility of your ex seeing them.
-This may make you feel creepy, or like you haven’t moved on.
-You may decide to take those photos down.
+This may make your partner feel creepy, or like you haven't moved on.
+You might want to take those photos down.
 You may also ask your friends and family to remove the photos.
-The decision is yours.
-The question is: is this causing tension in your relationship?
+The decision in yours.
+The question is: 'Is this causing tension in your relationship?'
 If the answer is yes, then I would look into removing the photos.

 It’s important to remember, that you can’t keep a secret on Facebook.
 Whatever you post, will be seen by a lot of people.
 So, select carefully what you decide to post.
 A lot of these problems could be due to underlying problems in the relationship.
 If that’s the case, you want to start talking about these problems.
 I know this may sound impossible.
 But, when handled gently it can lead to having better communication and intimacy in your relationship.